 The Graduate College guidelines for preparation and submission of a doctoral dissertation or master's thesis must be followed.
 The Biochemistry & Molecular Biology Graduate Programs encourages using published manuscripts as part of the dissertation, but these must be formatted according to the Graduate College Guidelines and permission must be obtained from the copyright holder (usually the journal publisher).
 On the title page of a manuscript that has been published, there needs to be a statement of the degree candidate's contribution to the paper (e.g. "Chen Brown was responsible for all the experiments and results except Figure 4 and Table 3" ).

-Biochemistry & Molecular Biology awards include Travel Awards to attend conferences or to carry out experiments in a distant laboratory, and the BMB Student Research Award.
+Biochemistry & Molecular Biology awards include the BMB Student Research Award.

 To make a donation to the BMB Student Research Award Fund or the BMB Student Travel Award Fund: Make checks payable to the University of Oklahoma Foundation, Inc. and send to: